Healthy date balls

-- Roll into 2″ balls and store in a fridge, or roll out on a baking sheet and let it set in the fridge for a few hours.
-Melt some peanut butter and coconut oil and drizzle over the pan.
+- Roll into 2″ balls and store in a fridge in an airtight container or roll out on a baking sheet with parchment paper and let it set in the fridge for a few hours.
+Melt some peanut butter and coconut oil to create a chocolate drizzle and drizzle over the date bars.
 Cut into bars and enjoy.

 These bars are great to make at the beginning of a busy week.
 Just make sure to store them in your fridge.
-Then you will always have a delicious snack on hand for when you head out the door.
+Then you will always have a delicious snack or after dinner treat on hand.

 Feel free to add any nuts and seeds of your choice.
+Sunflower seeds, pumpkin seeds, chia seeds, coconut flakes or any extra dried fruit are a great option.
 These are also good if you roll them in hemp seeds.
 This adds some amazing omega 3’s.